sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 >     In case you experience problems running the commands, check [Command Line Interpreters](btp-app-#command-line-interpreters) for more details on recommended CLIs.

-=== "Windows"

-    There are two additional steps for Windows users.
+    There are two additional steps for Windows users:

     3. Go to `C:\ProgramData\chocolatey\bin`.